 10. Saputara Neighboring Hills:

 Who needs Switzerland when you have Saputara's adorable cousins?
 Saputara has other smaller, lesser-known hills nearby, ideal for individuals who dislike crowds.
 These hidden jewels provide tranquility and breathtaking views.
-Explore a new trail, bring a book and a picnic, and immerse yourself in nature in the best hill stations in Gujarat.
+Explore a new trail, bring a book and a picnic, and immerse yourself in nature with this hill station.
+Saputara Neighboring Hills is about 400 km from Ahmedabad and 160 km from Surat.

 11. Champaner: